The Ultimate Guide to Property Management for the San Diego Area

 First thing first: what does reasonable accommodation or modification actually mean?

 A “reasonable accommodation or modification request” is when a disabled tenant asks for a change to help them live in your property.
 Oftentimes, the reason a disabled tenant’s making such a request is because it might violate your rental agreement for them to perform the modification without permission from the property manager or owner.
+All disabled renters have to know their rights in order to get the best living situations for themselves, if you don’t know your rights there are websites out there that can help you understand what is needed for you.

 For instance, tenants bound to wheelchair, or a walker, may ask to be assigned closer parking spaces to make it easier for them to get to their units, or install a ramp, or additional railings on the property or in the shower stall area to prevent a fall or injury from falling.
 The Guide to Renting and Managing Property: The Fair Housing Way explains further, “Other common requests for reasonable accommodations include requests to transfer to a different unit, for permission to keep an emotional support animal, for an early release from a lease agreement without penalty, a “second chance” after the tenant violates a rule or lease provision because of a disability, or for permission to have a live-in caretaker.”